Notify me

 We’ll start with music, because it’s the most obvious example of this concept.

-What music in the Western Art Tradition, (up until recent decades), is about, is musical notes.
+What music in the Western Art Tradition, (until the 20th Century), is mainly about, is musical notes.
 They are the form that music is represented in, and they correspond to a very fundamental property of most musical sounds as distinct from many natural sounds, which is the harmonic resonance of things like strings on a stringed instrument or columns of air in woodwind and brass instruments (percussion instruments are resonant, but with more complex harmonic systems).

 These resonances are what Western Art Tradition music is all about, and are also about a fundamental mathematical perspective of this same period, which is ratios between numbers.